EtienneRod/Undefined-Audio-Detector/README.md

 Look at his project and support the guy -> https://github.com/netplexflix/ULDAS.

+This is normal that building takes some time (about 10 minutes here) and resulting image is beefy (over 12Gb).
+It downloads and installs AI engine and LLMs locally so this image don't rely on internet access and won't send your data to an AI online.

+ULDAS can also use Nvidia GPU acceleration (CUDA) but since I don't have Nvidia GPU, so this compose.yaml example doesn't support it out of the box and needs to be adapted.
+Look at https://docs.docker.com/compose/how-tos/gpu-support for more info, this should be pretty simple.

 Here is an example of Docker-Compose (compose.yaml) to launch it :
 ```yaml
 services: